Xbox Series S just became a no-brainer thanks to this great new feature

 As much as I appreciate the improvements made over the last few months, there are still some frustrations.
 Sometimes games get a 60fps patch on the Series X, but not on the Series S. The Outer Worlds and Wreckfest both now run at 60fps on the Series X, but still top out at 30fps on the Series S.

+The new game Biomutant runs at 4K and 60fps on the Series X in backwards compatibility mode and only 1,440p at 30fps on the Series S. The publisher of the game, THQ Nordic has gone on record to say that a free next-gen patch is in the works, so hopefully Biomutant on the Series S will have a 60fps mode at the very least.

-This is likely because of the difference in graphical bandwidth between the 12 teraflop GPU in the Series X and the 4 teraflop one in the Series S. Getting some games to run at a consistent 60fps on the Series S -- without using FPS Boost -- might take more work.
+This is disparity between the Series S and Series X is likely because of the difference in graphical bandwidth between the 12 teraflop GPU in the Series X and the 4 teraflop one in the Series S. Getting some games to run at a consistent 60fps on the Series S -- without using FPS Boost -- might just take more work.

 Read more: Xbox Series X: Game Pass is the secret weapon